-A second complete copy of the proposal must be mailed to the appropriate EPA Regional Brownfields Coordinator listed in Section VII.
+One complete proposal package must be electronically submitted through www.grants.gov.
+This will be the official proposal submission.
+A second complete courtesy copy of the proposal should be emailed to the appropriate EPA Regional Brownfields Contact listed in Section VII.